-Generally accepted accounting principles, authoritative pronouncements of the AASB, including interpretations, the Public Finance and Audit Act 1983, and the Public Finance and Audit Regulation 2015 have been used to prepare the company's financial statements.
+Generally accepted accounting principles, authoritative pronouncements of the AASB, including interpretations, the Public Finance and Audit Regulation 2015 have been used to prepare the company's financial statements.

 (ii) Historical cost convention

 These financial statements have been prepared under the historical cost convention.